“Indica, Sativa, Terpenes, Entourage Effect… What are they talking about?”

 Entourage Effect – The Entourage Effect is the benefit you get from ingesting multiple components of the cannabis plant together instead of ingesting one component at-a-time.
 The different compounds work together to amplify the other’s chemistry, making it more effective when it comes to addressing symptoms.

-Cannabinoid – Chemical compounds produced in the human body and are also found in cannabis.
+Cannabinoid – Chemical compounds produced in the human body and also found in cannabis.
 Internally produced cannabinoids are called endocannabinoids, and they are responsible for maintaining internal balance.
 Cannabinoids produced by the cannabis plant are called phytocannabinoids.
 They mimic the functions of endocannabinoids and are responsible for the euphoric effects associated with THC.

 Tincture – Tinctures are a liquid mixture of cannabis with a carrier substance such as coconut oil or alcohol.
 These oils are typically highly concentrated, are consumed orally and absorbs quickly into the bloodstream.
 Tinctures are a great value since they are highly concentrated and usually do not contain additives.